 But what of the future?

-When Melbourne celebrated its 180th birthday last year The Age asked an interesting question:
+When Melbourne celebrated its 180th birthday in 2016 The Age asked an interesting question:

 What will our city be like in another 180 years time?